dhellmann/pymotw-3/source/ipaddress/index.rst

 Networks
 ========

-A "network" is defined by a range of addresses.
+A network is defined by a range of addresses.
 It is usually expressed with a base address and a mask indicating which portions of the address represent the network, and which portions are remaining to represent addresses on that network.
 The mask can be expressed